Statewide Cyclical Reassessment

 |Phase III||12-31-2024||2025 pay 2026|

 The General Assembly believes the cyclical reassessment process will lead to more accurate and consistent property assessments for all property owners in Indiana.

 Please contact the assessor’s office to find out which phase (year of re-assessment) your parcel lies within and when you can expect a visit from a field technician.

 The assessor’s office contracts the cyclical reassessment work out and has personnel in the field collecting data on all properties.
 For identification, each field technician wears an ID badge issued by the county, a colored vest, and has signs on their vehicles that say;

 Our field personnel should always come to the door, introduce themselves, explain the need for the visit and request permission to walk around on the property.
-If no one is home, the personnel will do their work while there and a door hanger will be left to inform the property owner we were on the property.
+If no one is home, the personnel will do their work while there and if additional information is needed a door hanger will be left requesting the information needed.
 The field personnel should never request entry into your home or ask for interior access to any building or structure.
 They will, however, need to take pictures of the property.

 |Cliff Hardy, Dylan Wilson, Clarence Grant, Jan Stroud, Vicki Homrig and Ralph Koopman|